-Example: Two tubes are required to hold a particular carabid species for trap W. SampleIDs for these tubes are plotID.W.collectDate.taxonID.01 and plotID.W.collectDate.taxonID.02.
+Example: Two tubes are required to hold a particular carabid species for trap W. SubsampleIDs for these tubes are plotID.W.collectDate.taxonID.01 and plotID.W.collectDate.taxonID.02.

-Note - sampleIDs are automatically generated by the WebUI when the Sample Type is 'Common Carabid', there is an entry in the 'Taxon ID' field.
+Note - subsampleIDs are automatically generated by the data entry application when the Sample Type is 'carabid'; make sure that the subsampleID in the application is the name used for the vial.